-Therefore, it’s essential to understand why children with cerebral palsy act out and how to correct their behaviors.
+When children with cerebral palsy have temper tantrums, it may be a sign of a deeper problem.
+Therefore, it’s essential to understand why children with cerebral palsy act out and how to promote more healthy and effective ways to communicate their feelings.

-This article will discuss whether cerebral palsy has anything to do with temper tantrums and how to best manage them.
+This article will discuss whether having cerebral palsy is related to having temper tantrums and how to effectively manage them.

 Now that you understand the link between cerebral palsy and temper tantrums, let’s discuss ways to help your child better cope with their emotions.